The perfect way to discover the Soulanges Canal

 New!
 Rent a bike and pedal along the canal!

-The Soulanges Canal Park now offers you the chance to rent bicycles for your next visit to the Soulanges bike path.
-Available at the Coteau-du-Lac kiosk: hybrid bikes (road/gravel) and electric bikes.
+The Soulanges Canal Park is now offering you the chance to rent bicycles to pedal along the Soulanges bike path during your next visit.
+Available at the Coteau-du-Lac kiosk: hybrid bikes (road/city/gravel) and electric bikes.

 Photo credit: L’Art de capter by Josiane Farand